PC Bottleneck Calculator

 - Power Supply Issues:

-- Insufficient wattage can prevent the GPU or CPU from running at full power
+- Most people ignore wattage because insufficient wattage can stop your GPU and CPU from running at full capacity.

-- Poor quality PSUs can cause system instability or random shutdowns
+- One of our Poor quality PSUs causes sudden shutdowns and system instability

-- Lack of proper power connectors may limit GPU compatibility
+- One thing which I always check is, proper power connectors which may limit GPU compatibility.

 - Thermal Constraints:

-- Overheating triggers thermal throttling, reducing clock speeds
+- If your system is overheating this may cause thermal throttling, reducing clock speeds

-- Poor airflow or inadequate cooling impacts both performance and component lifespan
+- While building PC consider proper airflow, Poor airflow impact your performance and component lifespan

-- Dust buildup in fans or radiators can worsen thermal performance over time
+- Clean your fans regularly, dust in fans or radiators can worsen thermal performance

-Solution: Use a high-quality PSU that meets your wattage needs, and ensure effective cooling with proper airflow and clean components.
+Solution: Always use the best PSU that meets your wattage needs and ensure proper airflow for effective cooling, also cleans components regularly.
 Tools like the Seasonic PSU Calculator and the Cooler Master PSU Calculator help you estimate the right wattage before upgrading.

 🔄 Storage Type and Speed (HDD vs SSD vs NVMe)